byq-luo/Real-Time-Object-Detection/Readme.md

 (https://www.pyimagesearch.com). and Mr.Bamwani who implemented in python(https://github.com/bamwani/car-counting-and-speed-estimation-yolo-sort-python).
 I'm interested to implement it on Django web framework.

-## Hardware on Ubuntu or other Linux flavor
+## OS: Ubuntu or other Linux flavor

 ## Running the app